atilaorh/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard3/tf.stop_gradient.md

    through the graph that generated the samples from the model.
 *  Adversarial training, where no backprop should happen through the adversarial example generation process.
+*  Batch Renormalization, where the parameters r and d needs to be treated as constant and updated by externally.

 ##### Args: